creationix/color-control/README.md

 ls /dev | grep ttyACM0
 ```
 <br>
-Run `git clone https://git.daplie.com/Daplie/mcu-controller.git --recursive` to create the test environment.
+Run `git clone https://gitlab.daplie.com/core-sdk/color-control.git --recursive` to create the test environment.

-When the clone finishes, `cd` into the directory `~/mcu-controller`.
+When the clone finishes, `cd` into the directory `~/color-control`.

 Run `make run`

-If the configuration is correct, you should now see the lights on the outer rim of the Daplie board go through a series of colors.  <br><br>
+If the configuration is correct, you should now see the lights inside of the Daplie board go through a series of colors.  <br><br>

 NOTE:  If you get the following, but don't get a rainbow pulse: